What Are Popular Careers in Management Information Systems (MIS)?

 What Can I Earn and What Is the Career Outlook?

-The BLS predicted an expected 22% increase in jobs for software engineers over the 2012-2022 decade.
+The BLS predicts a 22% increase in jobs for software engineers over the 2012-2022 decade.
 As businesses rely more on computer networking, engineers will be needed to meet the technical demands.
 The BLS reported that in May 2014, software engineers working with applications made an annual median wage of $95,510.
-In that same year, engineers made an hourly median wage of $45.92.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: